Member Alerts provide guidance on regulations that affect our member districts.

 The California Interscholastic Federation, in consultation with the State Department of Education has worked to develop guidelines, procedures and safety standards for the purpose of classifying competition cheer as an interscholastic sport.

-- AB 1639 - Sudden Cardiac Arrest - May 2017
+- Sudden Cardiac Arrest - Member Alert AB 1639 - May 2017

 The Eric Paredes Sudden Cardiac Arrest Prevention Act, AB 1639, enacts several requirements for all K-12 California School Districts with students participating in athletic activities.

-- AB 2246 - Suicide Prevention Policy - April 2017
+- Suicide Prevention Policy - Member Alert AB 2246 - Apr 2017

 Effective July 1, 2017, new Education Code section 215 requires local education agencies (LEAs) serving any of grades 7 to 12 to adopt a policy on pupil suicide prevention for those grades.